Covenant School shooter was under care for emotional disorder and hid guns at home, police say

 Patton told CNN's Don Lemon she was the shooter's childhood basketball teammate and "knew her well when we were kids" but hadn't spoken in years and is unsure why she received the message.
 Disturbed by its content, she called a suicide prevention line and the Nashville Davidson County Sheriff's Office at 10:13 a.m.

-At that very minute, police in Nashville also got a 911 call of an active shooter inside Covenant School and rushed there.
+At that very minute, police in Nashville also got a 911 call of an active shooter inside the school and rushed there.

 Armed with three firearms, the shooter got into the school by firing through glass doors and climbing through to get inside, surveillance video released by Metro Nashville Police shows.
 Pointing an assault-style weapon, the shooter walked through the school's hallways, the video shows.